directus/directus/docs/reference/sdk-js.md

 import DirectusSDK from '@directus/sdk-js';

 const directus = new DirectusSDK('https://api.example.com/', {
+	auth: {
 		storage: new MemoryStore(), // Storage adapter where refresh tokens are stored in JSON mode
 		mode: 'json', // What login mode to use.
 One of `json`, `cookie`
-	autoRefresh: true, // Whether or not to automatically refresh the access token on login });
+		autoRefresh: true, // Whether or not to automatically refresh the access token on login }
+});
 ```